Gydo-Team/gydo.js-dev/README.md

 `{guild-memmber-count}` - Returns the Guild's Member Count (Will Include Bots)

 ## Links
-Report the bugs on our Discord Server!
+Report the bugs on our Discord Server, and/or to our GitHub Repository.

 [Gydo-JS Discord Server](https://discord.gg/s5UcwZTzKg)